Menu

 Late autumn and winter is best.
 Any time from May to September would be fantastic with temperatures usually heating up a bit more by September.

-We’ve visited in June and July, which I found absolutely perfect as the days were warm, sunny and dry (around 25-27°C).
+We always plan our visits for June and July, which tends to be absolutely perfect as the days are warm, sunny and dry (around 25-27°C).
 The nights, however, can get a bit cold so be prepared for drops in temperature down to 0°C.

 Rock wallaby, Carnarvon National Park